goatandsheep/aws-web-analytics/README.md

-# aws-web-analytics
+# AWS Web Analytics

 Tracking tag library for AWS Pinpoint as an alternative to Google Analytics.
+[Why you need to move off Google Analytics](https://dev.to/goatandsheep/stop-donating-your-customers-data-to-google-analytics-191)

 ## Initialize your account